notaaronhuynh/VRTIGO/README.md

 In the Method "StartProcedure()" you can see the general game loop which progresses from startmenu > buckettest > TestofNystagmus > FingerTapping > TestofSkew > FingerToTarget > HeadStability.
 In each of these If statements, it follows a "phase" value of Tutorial, Round 1 (up to Round 3), and then Final.
 Please see **Test Code** for specific outlines on each tests.
 In each phase, we find a gameobject in the scene called "SceneCode".
 This is the life for each test, and is different for each scene.
 It basically works by Disabling and Enabling the gameobject every phase so that the code runs multiple times.

+The Update() method just changes the color of the recording and running UIs based on the value of the variables.

 In the method "DelaySceneCodeChange()" we change the phase value from tutorial to the different round values.

+Example:
+1. At around line 50, would be the first test - the Bucket Test managment core.
+It first checks if "SceneCode" is present in the scene (which should either be a gameobject with the core code of each test inside of it, or parent it in some way.
+Then there are 3 nested "IF Statements" - these work from bottom ot top.
+So the first phase should always be set at Tutorial.
+That means the bottom of the nested if statements runs --> it sets the SceneCode object as true in that specific test, and turns the "Running" variable to True (this is usually a check that the SceneCode makes to ensure that the experimenter has pressed start.
+Additionally, the "Recording" variable is still set as False, so that means no data is recorded which is what we want for the tutorial or test phase while the patient gets used to the system).
+Lastly, we change the phase to "Round1", so that the next time the experimenter presses the "Start/Next Step" Button, the second nested "IF statement" is triggered.
+2. When the second nested if statement is triggered, it runs the DelaySceneCodeChange() function which makes sure that we disable SceneCode and then Enable it again (All the scenecode uses "OnEnable()" functions so that it resets whenever we disable and enable).
+We also make sure to Turn the recording variable to true BEFORE we enable the SceneCode - this is important, otherwise SceneCodes in each test still assumes that recording is false - we want to make sure that data is being recorded.
+Laslty, it moves phase 1 to phase 2, then to phase 3, and then to phase "Final.
+3. Step 2 repeats until Phase "Final is reached"
+4. Phase final activated the first nested "IF statement" which first resets the phase to "Tutorial (to prepare for the next test), saves the playername that we entered so we can just move it eaily, sets recording and running variables to false, and loads the next scene

+NOTE: Step 2 is the most variable - not every test needs to be recorded/reset 3 times.
+For example, HeadStability Test doesnt need a tutorial or test phase, so as soon as the "Start/Next Step" button is clicked, the nested if statement for phase "tutorial" is triggered --> recording and running are true, set phase to "Round1" and the scene code is set as active.
+The next click will make the variables off, change the phase back to "tutorial" and move to the next test.
+So the Above is very much dependent on the type of test and the code involved in the SceneCode.
+The specifics of each test can all be found below:

 ## Test Code